Last Updated on August 7, 2022 by Max

-Diet is one of the pillars determining a person’s health and heart health, in particular.
-For the last three years, 25 leading American experts have ranked the Pesco-Mediterranean diet as the #1 among 35 other diets for overall health in terms of nutrition, safety, easiness to follow, effectiveness for weight loss, protecting against cardiovascular disease, and diabetes.
+Diet is one of the pillars determining a person’s health, particularly heart health.
+For the last three years, 25 leading American experts have ranked the Pesco-Mediterranean diet as the #1 among 35 other diets for overall health in terms of nutrition, safety, easiness to follow, effectiveness for weight loss, protection against cardiovascular disease, and diabetes.
 American Dietary Guidelines and American College of Cardiology/American Heart Association endorsed the traditional Mediterranean diet as the best diet for human health and longevity.

 How did the Pesco-Mediterranean diet deserve such accolades?